 Canal and River Trust (CRT) does sometimes get people’s sighting data wrong.
 The first thing you should do is get all the sighting data that CRT has on your boats movements.
-To do this email the following email address to request your sighting data: email@example.com.
+To do this email the following email address to request your sighting data: firstname.lastname@example.org.
 Here is a template letter request-sighting-data (2).
-To understand what CRT sightings mean, use this link:
+To understand what CRT sightings mean, use this link below.
+Click on a lock or a bridge to see what the code is and work it out from there:

 If CRT has got your sighting of overstay wrong, then email them saying they have got it wrong and show them the evidience that they are wrong.
 Here is a template letter Sighting data is wrong.Evidence can include the following but are not necessary exclusive to: